GildedDragonborn/DungeonCrawlerGame/README.md

 >   - PC and why they continue to delve into the manor
 >     - *All character origins are same character, different timeline*
 >   - *LORE?*
+> - Add menus for leveling up, purchasing, and entering the manor

 >
 > ### Things I cannot do on my own